punknight16/raspby-projects/index.markdown

 17. Hooks/Social Media | 12% | 99%
 18. A/B Testing | 1% | 100%

-Attacking all fo these concepts at once seems like a fairly difficult task, so I narrowed my work down to just the most valuable concepts:
+Attacking all of these concepts at once seems like a fairly difficult task, so I narrowed my work down to just the most valuable concepts:

 Blog Concept | Percentage Value | Total Value
 ---|---|---